appirio-tech/lc1-node-storage/Readme.md

 Common npm module for serenity applications.

-This module provides file storage funcitonality.
+This module provides file storage functionality.

 It exports two methods

 - getDownloadUrl

   Returns a URI to upload the file to

 - getUploadUrl

   Returns a URI to file to download

 Each of the methods takes two arguments, a) file model and b) callback function to call after processing.
 The callback function should have following two arguments